 Her Oratorio work includes Mendelssohn’s Elijah with the Manhattan School of Music Symphony Orchestra, the Fauré Requiem and Bach’s Magnificat with the Ashland Symphony Orchestra and Handel’s Messiah and Seven Last Words of Christ with the Galion Community Orchestra, Ohio.

 Engagements last season included a recital at St-Martin-in-the-Field and the Te Deum from Verdi’s Four Sacred Pieces with the Hallé Orchestra, conducted by Sir Mark Elder which was broadcast live on BBC Radio 3.

-Chanáe is currently covering Tatyana in Eugene Onegin for Mid Wales Opera before she joins the Glyndebourne Festival Chorus for the Summer and English National Opera and Dutch National Opera as an ensemble member in their productions of Porgy & Bess and Britten’s War Requiem.
+Chanáe recently covered Tatyana in Eugene Onegin for Mid Wales Opera and is currently singing in the Glyndebourne Festival Chorus.
+Next Season she will be joining English National Opera and Dutch National Opera as an ensemble member in their productions of Porgy & Bess and Britten’s War Requiem.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.